Joint venture partners

 Sanctioned in January 2011, GLNG includes the development of CSG resources in the Bowen and Surat Basins in south-east Queensland, construction of a 420-kilometre underground gas transmission pipeline to Gladstone, and two LNG trains with a combined nameplate capacity of 7.8 mtpa on Curtis Island.

-The project has an estimated gross capital cost of US$18.5 billion from final investment decision to the end of 2015, based on foreign exchange rates which are consistent with the assumptions used at FID (A$/US$ 0.87 average over 2011-15).
+The project has an estimated gross capital cost of US$18.5 billion from the final investment decision to the end of 2015 when the second train is expected to be ready for start-up, based on foreign exchange rates which are consistent with the assumptions used at FID (A$/US$ 0.87 average over 2011-15).

 GLNG has sales and purchase agreements with PETRONAS and KOGAS for 7.2 million tonnes per annum of LNG in aggregate.

-As at the end of March 2014, the GLNG project was 80% complete and on track for first LNG in 2015.
+As at the end of June 2014, the GLNG project was over 80% complete and on track for first LNG in 2015.

-In line with the 2014 drilling plan, thirty-five wells were spudded in the GLNG acreage during the first quarter, which included 24 development wells (19 at Fairview, 5 at Roma) and 11 appraisal wells.
+In line with the 2014 drilling plan, forty-two wells were spudded in the GLNG acreage during the second quarter, which included 27 development wells (all in the Fairview field) and 15 appraisal wells.
+In total, 77 wells were spudded in the first half of 2014, which included 51 development wells (46 at Fairview, 5 at Roma).

-The deliverability of existing wells in Fairview continues to exceed expectations, with a current average optimum gas rate of 1.9 TJ/day per well from the 171 current producing wells.
-The Roma field continues to perform in line with expectations, with 50 wells on line and dewatering of the field underway.
+The deliverability of existing wells in Fairview continues to exceed expectations, with a current average optimum gas rate of 2.2 TJ/day per well from the 183 connected wells, with a total gross field well capacity of 400 TJ/day at the end of May 2014.
+The Roma field continues to perform in line with expectations, with 52 development wells on-line and an additional 23 pilot wells on-line to assess coal productivity in potential future development areas.

 Gas transmission pipeline